ten-protocol/go-ten/design/user_data_incentives.md

 #### 1. App developer

-Someone developed an dApp and wants to support the users, since they are directly interested in the growth of the application.
+Someone developed a dApp and wants to support its users, since they are directly interested in the growth of the application.
 It could be a company, or a DAO.
-A game developer would not want to reply to requests made by a DEX user.
+E.g.: A game developer would not want to reply to requests made by a DEX user.

 For this to be feasible, the enclave must be able to restrict requests to a whitelist of apps.
 Which is a technical feature that has to be implemented.
+Also the wallet extension (tooling) needs to know which node to use for which call.

 #### 2. Fees